datlife/vehicle-tracker/README.md

 ## 4. Vehicle Tracking

 We created two object in order to make the tracking task easier: `Vehicle` and `VehicleTracker`.
+Both are available under `utils/VehicleTracker.py`

 * `Vehicle` object holds information about the bounding box, pixels belong to an vehicle and old bounding boxes.
 * `VehicleTracker` object keeps track a list of current tracked vehicles and making new adjustments based on new heatmaps from video stream

 ## 5. Video Pipeline
 ```